Dave2ooo/oebb-monitor/README.md

 ```
 This CORS server must be running all the time in order to retrieve data from Scotty.

+#### 5. Enter Homeassistant IP address
-5. Finally, open the **script.js** file inside the **config/www/oebb-monitor** folder and change the value of the **hass_ip** parameter to your Homeassistant servers IP address.
+Open the **script.js** file inside the **config/www/oebb-monitor** folder and change the value of the **hass_ip** parameter to your Homeassistants IP address.
+(The Homeassistants IP address can be obtained from your router)

 _I use the **Visual Studio Code** add-on to edit files._

+![script_js_IP_v2](https://user-images.githubusercontent.com/71500391/223068480-a72d2336-bff0-4eda-849a-cc47b628cf65.png)

 I recommend setting the IP address to static on your router, so that the IP address never changes.

-![script_js_IP_v2](https://user-images.githubusercontent.com/71500391/223068480-a72d2336-bff0-4eda-849a-cc47b628cf65.png)

 ### 2.2 Getting ÖBB station ID
 To get the monitor to only show connections from your desired station you need to get the respective station ID.